Cardiovascular Health

 Chronic inflammation

 The chronic inflammation caused by HIV is a major contributor to blood vessel damage and the development of cardiovascular disease in people living with HIV.
 Antiretroviral therapy can help reduce inflammation but does not completely eliminate it or the risk of cardiovascular disease.
-In a 2012 study, Harvard researchers reported that the level of inflammation in the aortas (the aorta is the main artery leaving the heart) of people with HIV who did not have cardiovascular disease was similar to that of HIV-negative people with established cardiovascular disease.
+Research has found that the level of inflammation in the aortas (the aorta is the main artery leaving the heart) of people with HIV who did not have cardiovascular disease was similar to that of HIV-negative people with established cardiovascular disease.
 The inflammation did not appear to be associated with the type of antiretroviral therapy taken and it was present both in people with an undetectable viral load and in people with HIV who had no traditional risk factors for cardiovascular disease.
 The researchers were careful to point out that their findings do not imply that addressing traditional risk factors for cardiovascular disease is not important, but rather that inflammation should also be addressed.

 Abnormal lipid levels